 - Between mid-2012 and mid-2013 the population aged 65 and over increased by over 14,000 (or 2.5 per cent) whilst the population aged 16 to 64 decreased by nearly 5,000 (or 0.3 per cent).

 - The largest five-year age groups in Wales are the 20-24, 40-44, 45-49 and 50-54 age bands.

-- Most local authorities in Wales saw an increase in population between mid-2011 and mid-2012 although increases were less than 1 percentage point.
+- Most local authorities in Wales saw an increase in population between mid-2012 and mid-2013, but there were decreases for some.

 Tel: 029 2082 1595